Herniated Disc - Treatment Options

 If your sciatic pain gets slowly better, then easing up on your activity is probably what you need.

-2. Spinal steroid shots
+2. Spinal Steroid Shots

-Corticoid steroids injected into the disc area can also help contract the disc material and also the tissues surrounding it, reducing pressure on the sciatic nerve and easing up on the pain.
+Corticosteroids injected into the disc area can also help contract the disc material and also the tissues surrounding it, reducing pressure on the sciatic nerve and easing up on the pain.

 The injection is a quick and relatively painless outpatient procedure.
 They sedate you intravenously and give you two quick injections to your spine.
 I felt a sudden shock of pain each time but it didn't last.
-Afterwards, you're still a little groggy from the sedation, but within an hour or two you're back to normal.
+Afterward, you're still a little groggy from the sedation, but within an hour or two, you're back to normal.
 You will probably have to take the day off work as I had to.

 These normally come in a series of three, each requiring your health insurance's approval.
 Your doctor will evaluate how you feel about 10 days after the procedure.
-Your pain might get worse 3-4 days after the injection, but should improve by day 10.
+Your pain might get worse 3-4 days after the injection but should improve by day 10.